CBC News: Bias allegations

-Public surveys in 2002 suggest that the CBC was viewed as less objective than other Canadian news networks, with results suggesting potential left-wing bias.
+Public surveys in 2002 suggest that the CBC was viewed with having a left-wing bias.

 In 2009, CBC President Hubert Lacroix commissioned a study to determine whether its news was biased, and if so, to what extent.
 He said: "Our job — and we take it seriously — is to ensure that the information that we put out is fair and unbiased in everything that we do."
 The study suggests Canadians perceived the CBC as having a more left-of-centre bias than other Canadian news organizations.

-A 2017 survey of Canadians suggested that CBC TV was the most biased national news media outlet (perceived biased by 50% of Canadians overall, tied with The Globe and Mail) followed closely by CBC Radio (perceived biased by 49% of Canadians overall).
-Respondents predominantly saw a bias towards CBC TV and radio coverage favouring the Liberal party, a view that held consistently across Conservative, Liberal and NDP voters.
+A 2017 survey of Canadians found that CBC TV was the most biased national news media outlet (perceived biased by 50% of Canadians overall, tied with The Globe and Mail) followed closely by CBC Radio (perceived biased by 49% of Canadians overall).
+Respondents, especially those from Alberta, predominantly saw a bias towards CBC TV and radio coverage favouring the Liberal party, a view that held consistently across Conservative, Liberal and NDP voters.

-In October 2019, two weeks before the 2019 Canadian federal election, the CBC sued the Conservative Party of Canada for using excerpts from its leaders' debates in campaign material.
-The CBC petitioned for an injunction against the party continuing to use the excerpts as well as seeking an acknowledgement from the Conservative Party and its executive director, Dustin Van Vugt, that the party had "engaged in the unauthorized use of copyright-protected material".
-In response, the Conservative Party stated that 17 seconds of footage had been used, the video in question had been removed before the lawsuit was filed, and expressed "grave concern that this decision was made on the eve of an election that CBC is to be covering fairly and objectively".
-The CBC's lawsuit was dismissed in federal court decision that found that the Conservative Party's use was allowable and falls under fair dealing.

-In January 2022, journalist Tara Henley publicly explained that she had left the CBC, saying that it has a "radical political agenda" that focuses too much on racial issues while ignoring important community and economic issues.
+In October 2025, the network was criticized for a report by Ben Makuch on the National about Ukrainian military training in the Russo-Ukrainian war.
+The report featured an in-person interview with a soldier from the 3rd Assault Brigade, a unit with historical ties to Neo-Nazism, and portrayed him in a positive light.
+During the interview, the CBC blurred a tattoo on the soldier's arm, which was clearly visible in some frames as a swastika.